openstack-archive/tricircle/specs/pike/l3-networking-multi-NS-with-EW-enabled.rst

 Similar operation for net6 in RegionOne and RegionTwo.

-If R1 and R2 are centralized routers, cross OpenStack L2 network will work, but if R1 and R2 are DVRs, then DVR MAC issue mentioned in the spec "l3-networking-combined-bridge-net" should be fixed[2].
+If R1 and R2 are centralized routers, cross Neutron L2 network will work, but if R1 and R2 are DVRs, then DVR MAC issue mentioned in the spec "l3-networking-combined-bridge-net" should be fixed[2].

 In order to make the topology not too complex, this use case will not be
-supported: a cross OpenStack L2 network is not able to be stretched into the region where there are local networks.
+supported: a cross Neutron L2 network is not able to be stretched into the region where there are local networks.
 This use case is not useful and will make the east-west traffic even more complex::